rokstrnisa/RokClock/README.markdown

 The top-level projects should be your main projects (projects that project administration care about).
 Each name can have its tooltip appended in curly brackets.
-See `projects.txt` (the default projects file) for an example.
+See `projects.txt.default` for an example.

 ## 5 Running the program ##
 The program can be run either by compiling the source code yourself, or by